Michael Jackson’s dance lean explained using Forces

 “Once Michael’s centre of mass exceeds the limits of the base of support (his foot) the system is really easily perturbed, so the only way to hold this position without losing balance would be to fix his ankle to the floor.
 The rest is down to core strength.”

-However, while the move would have required strength far beyond what a normal person could muster, Thewlis says that it was probably far from superhuman and that most trained dancers should have this kind of ability.
+While the move would have required strength far beyond what a normal person could muster, Thewlis says that it was probably far from superhuman and that most trained dancers should have this kind of ability.
+However, even with this strength, Thewlis points to the shoe design as being the vital ingredient in the show stopping move.

 “I honestly can’t see how anyone could do this without mechanical aid.”